 Third, since the developer is switching topics so frequently, they don’t develop the velocity that an experienced team does.

-Fourth, since the developers are scheduled on different projects beginning right after the prior project ends, this tends to encourage what we call “release and forget” where a project is launched because it is scheduled to launch, but the follow-on work and the product optimization work gets deferred for months or even indefinitely because the team is on to other projects.
+Fourth, since the developers are scheduled on different projects beginning right after the prior project ends, this tends to encourage what we call “release and forget” or “orphaned projects” where a project is launched because it is scheduled to launch, but the follow-on work and the product optimization work gets deferred for months or even indefinitely because the team is on to other projects.

 The alternative to this, which I’m happy to say is spreading fairly rapidly across our industry, is to move to dedicated product teams.